 Our #1 Pick for Lifting Shoe: The Nike Romaleos 3

 Our top-rated weightlifting shoe for someone with flat feet is the Nike Romaleos.
 It’s a top-quality shoe with all of the features that we’re looking for.
 It’s a classic lifting shoe that has been around for years, and for good reason.
 People love it!

 Namely, the Nike Romaleos Weightlifting Shoe has a very small lift, strap for additional support, and a very grippy, rubbery sole.
-People that have tried this shoe, particularly those with flat feet seem to love it.
+People that have tried this shoe, particularly those with low arches seem to love it.